 Alternatively, some growers prefer to start their plants earlier in winter and let them veg indoors for several weeks, giving them a head-start on the outdoor grow season.

 During the long days of summer, your crop will be in the throes of vegetative growth.
 Your plants’ roots, branches and leaves will be growing vigorously, and adequate water and nutrition is needed to ensure healthy development.
-You’ll also want to top your plants to help ensure maximum vegetative growth.
+You’ll also want to top your cannabis plants to help ensure maximum vegetative growth.

 If you’re growing from seeds, you’ll also need to determine the gender of your plants in order to separate the males from the females before you begin the flowering phase.
 If a female plant is pollinated by a male plant, she’ll focus on seed production rather than bud production — which, unless you’re a breeder, is not what you want.

-In the flowering stage, it’s important to protect your outdoor crops from critters and pests.
+In the outdoor cannabis flowering stage, it’s important to protect your outdoor crops from critters and pests.
 Fencing can keep bigger animals at bay, like rabbits and deer.
 You’ll want to examine your plants every day for signs of pests or disease like bud rot, so that you can catch it early and nip it, quite literally, in the bud.

 You should also plan and prepare for potential environmental hazards, like extreme temperature changes, rain and wind.
 While rain can help water your crops, too much rain can damage your plants.
 Consider some type of temporary cover you can quickly employ in case of heavy rainfall.